Inferture/NotBeatSaber-processing/README.md

 You should play the music with the beat (Press a button exactly on beat so that on Playing mode, the player should also play it on beat).

+##Add a music:
+Add a file .mp3 in the data folder and map it by selecting "Make a pattern" in the menu and choosing the name of your file.
+Don't forget to save with g when you finish the mapping !

 Have fun !